 There is an apparent shortage of digital workforce, and without them, you can never succeed in overcoming digital transformation challenges.
 Thus, it is essential to take this challenge seriously and get rid of it prior to embarking upon a digital transformation journey.

 Successful digital transformation requires a careful approach and having an inefficient team, and a weak strategic plan can make the job difficult during the transition phase.
 Thus, invest in digital talent and build a pool of talent with strong prowess in technology and solutions.

 Make sure your HR department is equipped and skilled to bring innovative solutions to bridge the digital skills gap.
 But, do not rely on HRs only to bring the talent in your team.
 Here is how you can do the needful on your own:

 Take a look at your team and see the tasks assigned to every member.

 Find ways to automate these tasks if you can.

 Avoid micro-management and delegate tasks as per the expertise and skills available.

 If you want to overcome all digital transformation challenges, you will have to skip the boundaries.
 Look for the talent outside and find what you need.
 Outsourcing is a highly utilized, economical, and efficient approach to bridge the skill gap.

 c) Use tools like CRM:

-To tackle digital transformation challenges, you will have to find tools that reduce time-taken in back-office and administrative tasks.
+To tackle digitization challenges, you will have to find tools that reduce the time taken in back-office and administrative tasks.
 For example, you can use CRM to centralize the data you and your team require.